 The Government has just announced that the COVID Supplement will be dropped by a further $100 a fortnight from December 31 and remain in place until 31 March 2021.

-Research indicated that four in five people on JobSeeker will now be forced to skip meals and almost half of JobSeeker recipients will be forced to ration their medication when the COVID Supplement was first reduced by $300 a fortnight on 25 September.
+Research by ACOSS has shown that four in five people on JobSeeker were forced to skip meals and almost half of recipients were forced to ration their medication when the COVID Supplement was first reduced by $300 a fortnight on 25 September.

-The COVID Supplement is now due to end on December 31, there is no commitment from Government on additional funding beyond that date.
-From January 1 2021, people looking for work will go back to surviving on a payment of $40 a day if JobSeeker is not permanently increased.
+The COVID Supplement is now due to end on March 31, and there is no commitment from Government on additional funding beyond that date.
+From 1 April 2021, people looking for work will go back to surviving on a payment of $40 a day if JobSeeker is not permanently increased.

-Along with cutting the COVID Supplement, the Government has reintroduced the liquid assets and asset tests.
-This means that people who lost work due to the pandemic will be forced to wear down their savings before being able to access income support.
+Along with cutting the COVID Supplement, the Government has reintroduced the liquid assets test.
+This means that people who lost work due to the pandemic and recession will be forced to wear down their savings before being able to access income support.

-An increase to the JobSeeker payment must be long term, permanent and above the poverty line.
+There must be a permanent increase to the JobSeeker payment that ensures people can live above the poverty line.
 In the meantime we’ve introduced a bill to reinstate the COVID Supplement to its original rate of $550 a fortnight to keep people out of poverty during this pandemic.
 You can read about our JobSeeker bill here.

-People looking for work can never go back to $40 a day.
+People looking for work must never go back to $40 a day.